mchalapuk/hyper-text-slider/README.md

   </div>

   <!--
-     3. Hermes script (it could be placed in the head section, but page may render a little faster this way).
+     4. And Hermes script (it could be placed in the head section, but page may render a little faster this way).
   -->
   <script src=bower_components/hermes/dist/hermes.min.js type=text/javascript>